See vintage Kraft & Campfire marshmallows from the 1950s-1980s (plus a few easy retro marshmallow dessert recipes)

 This old-fashioned fruit cocktail eggnog pie was a holiday favorite in the 1950s!
 It’s easy to make, too – only the pie shell needs baking.

 When working with vintage recipes, it’s not uncommon to come across unfamiliar terminology or cooking methods.
-This cooking terms glossary is designed to help you navigate those unfamiliar terms and successfully execute your vintage recipes.
+This cooking terms glossary is designed to help you navigate those unfamiliar terms and successfully prepare your classic dishes!

 What is scrapple, exactly – and how do you make it?
 Get a good old-fashioned Pennsylvania Dutch homemade scrapple recipe here, and find out about the history of this meaty mixture.